S-abk/owe_yoruba/README.md

-# owe_yoruba
+# Òwe Yoruba
 Yoruba Proverbs
 Proverbs are an essential aspect of many cultures, encapsulating wisdom, values, and traditional beliefs.
 They are typically passed down through generations and are often expressed in a poetic or metaphorical manner.

-In Yoruba culture, proverbs (or "ọrọ̀ àkéwì" in Yoruba language) are highly regarded and are considered the vehicle of wisdom.
+In Yoruba culture, proverbs are highly regarded and are considered the vehicle of wisdom.
 They're used to convey messages, advise, warn, or share life lessons and values.
 Here’s a step-by-step breakdown of the role and characteristics of Yoruba proverbs:

 1. **Expression of Wisdom**:
    - Yoruba proverbs encapsulate the collective wisdom and teachings of the Yoruba people.